InterMedia

-InterMedia (ИнтерМедиа), is Russia's international media news agency, which is specializing in news of music, cinema, theater and the life of stars.
+InterMedia (ИнтерМедиа), is Russia's international media news agency, which is specializing in news of music, cinema, theater, and the life of stars.
 The agency publishes a daily and round-the-clock news feed, publishes music charts of Russian Federation, and also publishes the Russian Music Yearbook.
 The music market research department of thefirm conducts continuous monitoring and marketing research of the music industry.

 Since April, 2010, the album and song sales positions have been and contributed to Intermedia by approximately 5,000 music sellers.
-Russian independent newspaper Republic proclaimed Intermedia as a independent source of charts in Russia.
+Russian independent newspaper Republic proclaimed Intermedia as an independent source of charts in Russia.

 For 10 years, the agency has collaborated with National Federation of Phonograph Producers (NFPF) on the certification of musical works in the territory of the Russian Federation.
 In February 2018, NFPF was liquidated and certification authority was transferred to the InterMedia divisions.

 History

 The InterMedia news agency was founded in 1993, when Yevgeny Safronov, Alexander Shumsky and Dmitry Anoshin left the Turne agency to start a new project, the main task of which was to provide the Russian media with the most objective and impartial news and analysis of media industry.